 Harlech Castle's original entrance to reopen in £6m project

-A new bridge has been installed at a Gwynedd castle to allow people to reach the entrance for the first time in 600 years.
+A new bridge is being installed at a Gwynedd castle on Wednesday to allow people to reach the entrance for the first time in 600 years.

-The main section of the bridge at Harlech Castle was lowered into place as part of the £6m project.
+The main section of the bridge at Harlech Castle will be lowered into place as part of the £6m project.

 It will also see the former Harlech Castle hotel and car park transformed into a visitor centre.

 The Cadw scheme, funded by the Heritage Tourism Project, is due to be finished by March.

 The project is said to be complicated given the narrow, twisting streets of Harlech, and the tight entrance to the car park where the bridge is being unloaded in sections from a crane.

 It will be partially assembled before being lifted into place, giving access to the castle through its historic outer wall gate for the first time in 600 years.